CyVerse-learning-materials/dnasubway_guide/step5.rst

   2. Select any and all sequences you wish to add to your tree.

+     .. admonition:: Sample data

+       *"Mosquito"* dataset:

+       We suggest first adding your "user data" and building an alignment and tree.
+You can return to this step later to build additional trees.
+Once Selected, click :guilabel:`&Save Selections`.
+Follow the rest of the steps in this section and section B to create your tree.

-  3. Click ‘Save.” to select data
+  3. Click :guilabel:`&Save Selections` to select data

   4. Click ‘MUSCLE.’ to run the MUSCLE program.

   5. Click ‘MUSCLE’ again to open the sequence alignment window.

-  6. Examine the alignment and then select the 'Trim Alignment' link in the upper-left of the Alignment viewer'

     |blue_align|

+  6. Examine the alignment and then select the :guilabel:`&Trim Alignment` button in the upper-left of the Alignment viewer'

 **B. Build phylogenetic tree**